Nationwide opinion polling for the 2012 United States presidential election

-This page lists nationwide public opinion polls that were conducted relating to the 2012 United States presidential election between Democratic Incumbent President Barack Obama, Republican Mitt Romney, as well as other third-party and independent challengers.
+Nationwide public opinion polls that were conducted relating to the 2012 United States presidential election are as follows.
+The election was between Democratic Incumbent President Barack Obama, Republican Mitt Romney, as well as other third-party and independent challengers.

 The persons named in the polls were official candidates in the general election or former candidates for a particular party's nomination.